If I was not involved in the incident, why do I have to participate in the Title IX investigation?

 Do I have to meet with the Title IX investigators?

-Although it is the expectation that all students cooperate You are not obligated to meet with anyone.
+Although it is the expectation that all witnesses cooperate, you are not obligated to meet with anyone.
 However, your name was likely shared by someone involved in the investigation that feels you have pertinent information to share with the investigators.

 I want to assist with the investigation, but this process makes me anxious, can I speak with someone on campus?

 Yes.
 Counseling Services is a free resource on campus for students.
-There office is located in Main Hall, Lower Level.
-You can contact them directly at firstname.lastname@example.org and by phone number is 205-665-6245.
+Their office is located in the Puryear House.
+You can contact them directly at email@example.com and by phone number is 205-665-6245.

 Can I remain anonymous?

 This is not likely.
 If you provide certain information during your meeting, it is likely your name will need to be shared with other students so they can understand the context of questions or information shared with them.
 It is also important to keep in mind that if you are the only other person to know a specific piece of information, the other parties will likely know the information came from you.